ttaubert/octoblog/source/_posts/2014-11-15-the-sad-state-of-tls-session-ticket-implementations.markdown

 server cannot use any of the keys found there to decrypt past TLS sessions they may have recorded previously.

-We must not use the server's RSA key pair, whose public key is contained in the certificate, for key exchanges if we want PFS.
+We must not use a server's RSA key pair, whose public key is contained in the certificate, for key exchanges if we want PFS.
 This key pair is long-lived and will most likely outlive certificate expiration dates as you would just use the same key pair to generate a new certificate after the current expired.
 In case